spaceagecrystal/fmSynthesis/README.md

 ----
 ## Summary

 This is a MAX/MSP example of frequency modulation.
 I made it during a sound synthesis class at SAIC taught by Shawn Decker.
-There is a standalone .mxf file to run of you do not have max/msp.
+There is a standalone .mxf file to run if you do not have max/msp.
 Enjoy!

 [about fm synthesis](http://en.wikipedia.org/wiki/Frequency_modulation_synthesis)